-First, H1B visas are only available to foreign workers who come to the United States temporarily to perform services in a “specialty occupation”, or as a fashion model.
-A “specialty occupation” is an occupation that requires a theoretical and practical application of a body of highly specialized knowledge, and attainment of a bachelor’s or higher degree in the specific specialty (or its equivalent) as a minimum for entry into the occupation in the United States.
+One of the main requirements for an H1B visa is that the position offered in the United States be a, “specialty occupation.”
+A specialty occupation has been defined as an occupation that requires a theoretical and practical application of a body of highly specialized knowledge, and attainment of a bachelor’s or higher degree in the specific specialty (or its equivalent) as a minimum for entry into the occupation in the United States.
 This often means that the foreign worker has full state licensure to practice in the occupation, if such licensure is required to practice in the occupation, completion of the degree required for the position, or experience in the specialty equivalent to the completion of such degree and recognition of expertise in the specialty through progressively responsible positions relating to the specialty.
-If the foreign worker is a fashion model, the model must be of distinguished merit and ability.
+The job must meet one of the following criteria to qualify as a specialty occupation:

 - Hold a foreign degree that is the equivalent to a U.S. bachelor’s or higher degree in the specialty occupation.